Rockford Central High School: Demolition

-Victory we must know (Rah!
-Rah!
-Rah!)"

 Athletics

 Rockford was considered a very large school for the IHSA and because of their size, they had a tremendous amount of athletic success.
 The RABS overall won eight state championships, including three in boys basketball (1911, 1919, 1939), four in track and field (1896, 1927, 1933, 1935), as well as a swimming championship in 1933.
 Rockford became the first school to win three IHSA championships in Basketball.

-Boys basketball
+Basketball

 Based on the IHSA Website (www.ihsa.org), Rockford saw more success from 1910 to 1940 than any other school in the state.
-During that 30-year span, the RABS not only won three championships, they qualified for the state tournament 12 times..
+During that 30-year span, the RABS not only won three championships, they qualified for the state tournament 12 times.

 The IHSA began hosting a statewide championship for basketball in 1908.
 Rockford chose not to participate in the inaugural IHSA State Tournament because they were already considered "Champions of the State" and did not want to defend their title in this new tournament.
 More of what can be expanded on this topic is mentioned in a chapter of the book "100 Years of March Madness" by Scott Johnson, among others.

+The 1903 squad gained the school a championship by defeating a Polo squad that had previously been undefeated followed by a victory over Freeport in the championship of "Northern Illinois outside of Cook County" with a final score of 10–6.